 - 32.1.
-It is the responsibility of the teacher to report or request an absence under Article G.32 in accordance with the following procedures:

-- complete SA47

-- notify Principal

-- notify callboard

-- 32.2.
-The Board shall grant short-term leave to a maximum of one (1) day with pay for the time necessary to attend official citizenship proceedings.
+It is the responsibility of the teacher to report or request an absence under Article G.32 in accordance with the following procedures: - submit the electronic leave notification - notify Principal - 32.2.
+The District shall grant short term leave to a maximum of one (1) day with pay for the time necessary to attend official citizenship proceedings.